 The Combined Authority currently does not have any debt, but has the ability to borrow to facilitate delivery should it be needed.
-While there are no current projects within the MTFP which fund delivery via borrowing, the Combined Authority is considering the case for Franchising the bus network.
-The investments to support the franchised network may be financed by debt but the Combined Authority would likely apply internal borrowing for this rather than external debt.
+While there are no current projects within the MTFP which fund delivery via borrowing, the role of the Combined Authority is considering the case for Franchisingin the bus network.
+The investments to support the franchised network may be financed bysustainability and Public Transport agendas is still in development and debt but the Combined Authority would likely apply internal borrowing formay form part of this rather than external debt_role.
 The Combined Authority has no allowance built into it's MTFP to service debt, it is anticipated that any future borrowing would have to be supported by future receipts from the project delivery it funded.

 The Authority's cumulative outstanding amount of debt finance is measured by the capital financing requirement (CFR).
 This increases with new debt-financed capital expenditure and reduces with MRP and capital receipts used to replace debt.
-The Authority currently has never undertaken debt financed capital expenditure therefore has no CFR.
+The Authority currently has never undertaken no_debt financed capital expenditureand therefore has no CFR.

-The Authority expects that its capital financing requirement will be nil on 31st March 2024 and in line with the DLUHC Guidance expects to charge no MRP in 2024/25.
+The Authority expects that its capital financing requirement will be nil on 31^{st} March 20242023 and in line with the DLUHC Guidance expects to charge no MRP in 2024/252023/24.